-For more information on current rates, please visit the Veteran Affairs Website at http://www.gibill.va.gov/resources/benefits-resources/rates-tables.html
+For more information on current rates, visit http://www.benefits.va.gov/gibill/resources/benefits_resources/rate_tables.asp#ch1607.

-The following programs are available:
+The following training programs qualify:

 - Flight Training

-- On-the-Job Training and Apprenticeship Programs
+- Apprenticeship and On-the-Job Training

-Note: To find out if your school or program is approved for VA educational benefits under REAP, contact your school’s VA Certifying Official, or call the VA at
+** To find out if your school or program is approved for VA educational benefits under REAP, contact your school’s VA Certifying Official, or call the VA at

 To collect Chapter 1607 GI Bill benefits, you must: